 Retention isn’t like cleaning out your refrigerator—something you (okay, I) disregard for the most part until it’s apparent the lettuce has been left alone a little too long and is suffering from blatant neglect.

 Don’t turn your customers into the sad-looking lettuce.
 Know what’s going on with your refrigera… um, clients, at all times, and pay attention to where they are in their (customer) life cycle.
-The following six tactics may take more effort, but the payoff is stronger brand awareness, happier customers, and more customer insights: more than worth the extra diligence.
+The following seven tactics may take more effort, but the payoff is stronger brand awareness, happier customers, and more customer insights: more than worth the extra diligence.

 #1 Take Life’s Lemons and Make a Lemon Tart Instead